KarthikJVN/insight_kvn3/README.md

 pharmacy-counting.py is the final code which needs to be run after specifying the input/output file paths appropriately.

 # Expected Output
 The output expected is of the form as given in the question.
-As the code has been run on the entire test set, the output corresponding to the test set has been obtained.
+As the code has been run on the entire test set, the output corresponding to the test set has been obtained and can be found in the output section of the submission repository.